mastercomfig/mastercomfig/README.md

 ## Installation

-[Download latest release ZIP](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder and extract the `mastercoms` folder to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).
+[Download latest release ZIP](https://github.com/mastercoms/tf2cfg/releases/latest), open the `tf2cfg` folder and extract the `mastercomfig` folder to `TF2_FOLDER/tf/custom` after [cleaning your config](#clean-up).

 To get to the `TF2_FOLDER`, right click Team Fortress 2 in your library, click properties, go to the local files tab, and then click the `browse local files...` button.

-If you already have your own `autoexec.cfg`, delete `mastercoms/cfg/autoexec.cfg` and add `exec comfig` to your `autoexec.cfg`.
+If you already have your own `autoexec.cfg`, delete `mastercomfig/cfg/autoexec.cfg` and add `exec comfig` to your `autoexec.cfg`.

 Finally, go to properties again and click set launch options.
 Put `-novid -nojoy -noff -nohltv -nouserclip -softparticlesdefaultoff -reuse -usetcp -NoQueuedPacketThread -primarysound` in the box and click ok.
-More information on launch options can be found in `mastercoms/cfg/comfig.cfg`.
+More information on launch options can be found in `mastercomfig/cfg/comfig.cfg`.

 You can find some presets at the bottom of `comfig.cfg` for max FPS, high quality, etc.

-If you're using Linux or macOS, check out `gl/README.md` for some optional instructions.
+If you're using Linux or macOS, check out the wiki for [some optional instructions](https://github.com/mastercoms/tf2cfg/wiki/OpenGL-Systems).

 Having issues?
 Check out some [troubleshooting instructions](https://github.com/mastercoms/tf2cfg/wiki/Troubleshooting).